pranav212000/CS593_rob_project/readme.md

 Multiple environments added, only graph nodes corresponding to env 0 added to limit the size.

-(To find shortest path, we find nearest 5 nodes to start and goal (since the node can be one that is not part of graph), then find shortest paths between these nodes and finally use the shortest of these all)
+(To find shortest path, we find nearest k nodes to start and goal (since the node can be one that is not part of graph), then find shortest paths between these nodes and finally use the shortest of these all)

 Data Generation:
 data_gen: Submits the job to slurm to generate data samples for a given environment